justinchiu/probLang/chapters/presentation.md

     access: 3
   }
 ]

+// Possible utterances
+var utterances = ['null','he', 'she', 'that boy', 'that girl', 'the tall boy',
+                 'the short boy', 'the tall girl', 'the short girl']
 ~~~~

 ##### Priors

+The utterance prior is engineered as an inverted word count model
+so as to avoid specifying a separate utility function.
+Shorter utterances, such as the pronouns, receive higher mass than longer utterances.
+This is highly analgous to coding or compression schemes which seek to minimize total message length.

+For our state prior, since we would like to have a fully enumerated state, we can sample
+accessibility levels for each of the possible entities.

 ~~~~
+// Possible utterances
+var utterances = ['null','he', 'she', 'that boy', 'that girl', 'the tall boy',
+                 'the short boy', 'the tall girl', 'the short girl']

 // Essentially an inverted word count model. var utterancePrior = function(){
   var ps = [4,3,3,2,2,1,1,1,1]